cramjaco/POMZ-ETNP-UVP-2017/README.md

 Explore_Quantiles_And_Size_Cutoff -- an early look into whether there were ever so few large particles that I could show there were more zeros than we would expect from chance.
 There weren't.
 (Archive)

 Explore_Processed_UVP -- My earlist look at the UVP data (Archive)

+SmoothDevelopment -- For figuring out how to properly smooth the data for some analyses (Archive)

+Notes -- Mostly about some presentation I was writing once (Archive)

 ## Directories
   * archive -- Analysis files that I used in early data exploration, model development, and so on that are not part of my primary analysis pipeline, as used in the manuscript.
 They are maintained for historical purposes